The ultimate guide on how to find the right therapist for you

 Licensed vs. Associate vs. Psych Assistant

 Therapists who have not completed their licensure process and are still working on their training hours (typically 1,000 to 3,000 hours total) are called Associates, designated with the letter “A” rather than “L” in their credentials (except an LASW, or Licensed Advanced Social Worker).
 Associates can be found in each type of degree (e.g., MFT, PCC or MHC), though psychologists who are associates are called Psych Assistants.
-Without licensure, a person can still provide counseling under the supervision of a licensed professional.
+Without licensure, a person can still provide counseling under the supervision of a licensed mental health professional.

 It’s important to note that partly because of extensive licensing requirements, associates and licensed therapists may provide equally good care (our founder, Jonathan, actually works with an AMFT under supervision).
 Studies also show that therapy outcomes, as rated by clients, do not vary based on years of experience or whether a therapist is an associate or is licensed.
 Outside of reflect, the hourly rates of many associates can be equal or greater to that of licensed therapists.